Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 corresponding to the first replacement in Eq.~\eqref{eqt:Z2substitution}.
 For a negative element, we have:

 corresponding to the second replacement in Eq.~\eqref{eqt:Z2substitution}.
-The spectrum of $\tilde{H}_{XXZZ}$ separates into two sectors $\mL_\pm$.
-The sector $\mL_-$ is spanned by $\ket{\veps_j} \otimes \ket{-}$, where $\ket{\veps_j}$ are the eigenstates of ${H}_{XXZZ}$, while the sector $\mL_+$ is spanned by $\ket{\bar{\veps}_j} \otimes \ket{+}$, where $\ket{\bar{\veps}_j}$ are the eigenstates of $\bar{H}_{XXZZ}$.
+The spectrum of $\tilde{H}_{ZZXX}$ separates into two sectors $\mL_\pm$.
+The sector $\mL_-$ is spanned by $\ket{\veps_j} \otimes \ket{-}$, where $\ket{\veps_j}$ are the eigenstates of ${H}_{ZZXX}$, while the sector $\mL_+$ is spanned by $\ket{\bar{\veps}_j} \otimes \ket{+}$, where $\ket{\bar{\veps}_j}$ are the eigenstates of $\bar{H}_{ZZXX}$.
 Because the Hamiltonian does not couple the two sectors (there are no interactions that take the ancilla qubit from $\ket{\pm}$ to $\ket{\mp}$), a closed system evolution initialized in the $\mL_-$ sector will remain in that sector.

-Because the spectrum in the $\mL_-$ sector is identical to that of $H_{XXZZ}$, which is capable of universal adiabatic quantum computation, then universal adiabatic quantum computation can be performed in the $\mL_-$ sector.
-However, the lowest energy state in $\mL_-$ may not necessarily be the ground state of $\tilde{H}_{XXZZ}$.
+Because the spectrum in the $\mL_-$ sector is identical to that of $H_{ZZXX}$, which is capable of universal adiabatic quantum computation, then universal adiabatic quantum computation can be performed in the $\mL_-$ sector.
+However, the lowest energy state in $\mL_-$ may not necessarily be the ground state of $\tilde{H}_{ZZXX}$.
 Therefore, this establishes universal AQC using a stoquastic Hamiltonian only if we do not restrict ourselves to the ground state of the Hamiltonian.
-Attempting to make the lowest energy state in $\mL_-$ be the ground state requires introducing a sufficiently large term proportional to $\ident \otimes \ketbra{+}{+}$ to the Hamiltonian $\tilde{H}_{XXZZ}$, but such a term would make the new Hamiltonian non-stoquastic since it would introduce positive off-diagonal elements.
-Therefore this method fails to establish universal adiabatic quantum computation using the ground state of a stoquastic Hamiltonian.
-However, a similar construction can be used to show that finding the lowest eigenvalue of a stoquastic Hamiltonian to polynomial precision is QMA-complete.
+Attempting to make the lowest energy state in $\mL_-$ be the ground state requires introducing a sufficiently large term proportional to $\ident \otimes \ketbra{+}{+}$ to the Hamiltonian $\tilde{H}_{ZZXX}$, but such a term would make the new Hamiltonian non-stoquastic since it would introduce positive off-diagonal elements.
+Therefore this method does not establish universal adiabatic quantum computation using the ground state of a stoquastic Hamiltonian.